epfl-ada/ada-2024-project-outlier-1/README.md

     - Structural Comparison: 2007 vs. 2024

+        - use Node2Vec to measure graph-similarity
-        - use Node2Vec and Sentence-BERT to measure and compare structural similarities
+        - use Sentence-BERT to measure semantic similarity in the first paragraph of the articles

-        - evaluate which structure offers better navigation efficiency using these metrics.
+        - evaluate which structure offers better navigation efficiency using these metrics, comparing their distributions of the metrics on the 2007 and 2024 datasets

 4. Consequences on LLMs performance